Check out our price breakdown of medical schools in Ukraine

 Entry requirements for international students are different for each university.
 The common denominators are a diploma for secondary education and an English proficiency certificate for non-native speakers.

-Some universities, such as Dnipro, Bogomolets, and Sumy State, do not require entrance exams.
+Some universities, such as Bogomolets, and Sumy State, do not require entrance exams.
 However, seats for these schools are limited, and they tend to fill quickly.

 Average living costs in Kharkiv, for example, are €370 per month, and rent ranges from €220 to €350.
 Rent in a smaller city like Sumy is €120 to €190.

-The people have plenty of festivals and holidays during the year where they love to enjoy life in traditional ways.
 International students relish the various folk festivals that represent the authentic Ukrainian spirit.
 The latter, by the way, is symbolised by the kobza - a lute-like musical instrument.
 And we all know that music is the medicine for the soul.

 Here are the undisputed reasons to choose Ukraine as a destination to study abroad:

-The application deadlines are usually early September.
+The application deadlines are usually in early September.
 Choose to use our help, and we will guarantee you entry into the medical school of your choice without you lifting a finger.
 Even more, we will do all the paperwork for you, prepare you for any entrance exams, help you find a place to live, show you around the city, and more.

 Do you feel like packing yet?